solyarisoftware/WeBAD/README.md

 ### Does continuous listening includes wake-word UI?

-An interesting plus point of continuous listening is that it "includes" the wake word mechanics,
+An interesting plus point of continuous listening is that it "includes" the wake word mechanics.
-<your_server_IP> it.
-In facts in a standard wake-word approach,
-the voicebot is activated with a unique associated wake-word.
+In a standard wake-word approach, the voicebot is activated with a unique associated wake-word.
-The common example is:
+Two common examples are:

+- *Alexa, do this...*
-*Alexa, do that...*
+- *Ok Google, do that...*

-But with continuous listening, the interlocutor (the wake word) is no more determined by the wake word itself, but is part of the utterance to be elaborated by the voicebot.
+But with continuous listening, the computer-side interlocutor is no more determined by a single wake word itself, but it's part of the utterance to be elaborated by the voicebot.
 That's smart because WeBAD is now a single interface for multiple *interlocutor-bots*.

-Suppose a voice metabot made by different component voicebot, maybe each one dedicated to specific skills.
+Suppose a voice metabot (main bot) made by different component voicebots, maybe each one dedicated to specific skills.
 The user could invoke each different subsystems in an natural way:

 - *Computer, please slow down velocity*